kubernetes/website/content/en/docs/concepts/services-networking/service.md

 ![Services overview diagram for IPVS proxy](/images/docs/services-ipvs-overview.svg)

-In these proxy models, the traffic bound for the Service’s IP:Port is proxied to an appropriate backend without the clients knowing anything about Kubernetes or Services or Pods.
+In these proxy models, the traffic bound for the Service's IP:Port is proxied to an appropriate backend without the clients knowing anything about Kubernetes or Services or Pods.